Tony Awards: Award categories

 As of 2014, there were 26 categories of awards, in addition to several special awards.
 Starting with 11 awards in 1947, the names and number of categories have changed over the years.
 Some examples: the category Best Book of a Musical was originally called "Best Author (Musical)".
 The category of Best Costume Design was one of the original awards.
 For two years, in 1960 and 1961, this category was split into Best Costume Designer (Dramatic) and Best Costume Designer (Musical).
 It then went to a single category, but in 2005 it was divided again.
 For the category of Best Director of a Play, a single category was for directors of plays and musicals prior to 1960.

-A newly established non-competitive award, The Isabelle Stevenson Award, was given for the first time at the awards ceremony in 2009.
-The award is for an individual who has made a "substantial contribution of volunteered time and effort on behalf of one or more humanitarian, social service or charitable organizations."
+A then-newly established non-competitive award, the Isabelle Stevenson Award, was given for the first time at the awards ceremony in 2009.
+The award is for an individual who has made a "substantial contribution of volunteered time and effort on behalf of one or more humanitarian, social service or charitable organizations".

 The category of Best Special Theatrical Event was retired as of the 2009–2010 season.
 The categories of Best Sound Design of a Play and Best Sound Design of a Musical were retired as of the 2014–2015 season.

 On April 24, 2017, the Tony Awards administration committee announced that the Sound Design Award would be reintroduced for the 2017–2018 season.